eemmiillyy/flowda/README.md

 Response Code: `200`

 Creates a debezium/kafka connector for the given database.
 Introspects the database and creates a topic in the kafka cluster with `environmentId.dbName`.
 There is no check for whether the database is reachable.
 That needs to be manually ensured.
 There is also no check to the permissions.
 Needs to be manually run.
+Returns a JWT that is set as a cookie to be used for the next request.

 _Request_